MAKEUP PRODUCTS (NON-PERMANENT)

 17160

-While the majority of chemicals in beauty products present very little or no threat, several have been associated to significant medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals enter your body through the skin and inhalation, and cause the same risks as food chemicals, per this site.
+Though the majority of chemicals in cosmetic products present limited or absolutely no threat, several are associated with severe medical problems, such as neurological harm and cancer.
+Chemicals in cosmetics enter a person's body through ingestion, inhalation, and internal use, and pose the same risks as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in water, food, and several other ordinary items.
-Still, no classification of consumer items is susceptible to less government management than cosmetics, including COLOR SHOCK GLOSS_I'M A CELEBRITY(D RED).
-While most of the chemicals in cosmetics almost certainly pose very little risk, exposure to a few is associated with substantial health concerns, including cancer.
+Chemicals linked to cancer can be found in food and many other commonly used products.
+However, no type of consumer products is susceptible to less government oversight than cosmetics and other personal products, including COLOR SHOCK GLOSS_I'M A CELEBRITY(D RED).
+While most of the chemicals in cosmetics almost certainly pose very little risk, exposure to a few is linked to worrying health conditions, such as cancer.